phatblat/UnitTestingWithQuick/README.md

 ## ⚒️ Example

+> I used Xcode 11.4 beta 3 to create this project.
+It doesn't use any new features
+> that I'm aware of, but I haven't tested it in the current Xcode 11.3.1.

 The Xcode project containing example tests lives in the `Example/` folder.
 Note that the `Pods/` folder is ignored and will initially be missing following a fresh clone.
 Run the following commands from the root of this repo to download